Taiyou/BinocularRivalryModel/README.md

 This work was partly supported by the grants from the Japan Society for the Promotion of Science (JSPS; KAKENHI 18K00032) to TN, KM, HTH, SN, and from JSPS (KAKENHI 18K18141) to SN.

 # Publication
-- (submitted) Niikawa T.*, Miyahara, K., Hamada, T.H., Nishida, S.  Exploring the subjective experience of binocular rivalry.
+- In press, Niikawa T.*, Miyahara, K., Hamada, T.H., and Nishida, S. (2020).
+A new experimental phenomenological method to explore the subjective features of psychological phenomena: its application to binocular rivalry.
+Neuroscience of Consciousness.

 # References
 - Li, HH., Rankin, J., Rinzel, J., Carrasco, M., and Heeger, DJ.
 (2017) Attention model of binocular rivalry.
 Proceedings of the National Academy of Sciences.
 114(30), pp.6192-6201. doi: [https://doi.org/10.1073/pnas.1620475114](https://doi.org/10.1073/pnas.1620475114)